matter-labs/zksync-data-dump/README.md

 # ZKsync Data

-This repository contains an open dataset of the [ZKsync Era](https://zksync.io) blockchain network, provided by the [Research Team](https://matter-labs.io/research) at [Matter Labs](https://matter-labs.io).
-The dataset aims to offer comprehensive insights into the ZKsync Era blockchain, enabling researchers, developers, and enthusiasts to analyze and understand the network's transaction dynamics.
-Our dataset is publicly available and can be accessed through our data portal at [https://data.zksync.dev](https://data.zksync.dev).
+Welcome to the ZKsync Data repository!
+This project provides an open dataset of the [ZKsync Era](https://zksync.io) blockchain network, curated by the [Research Team](https://matter-labs.io/research) at [Matter Labs](https://matter-labs.io).
+Our dataset offers a comprehensive view of the ZKsync Era blockchain, enabling researchers, developers, and enthusiasts to analyze and understand its transaction dynamics.

-Our paper is available at [paper-data-strategy-for-zksync.pdf](paper-data-strategy-for-zksync.pdf).
+You can access the dataset through our data portal at [https://data.zksync.dev](https://data.zksync.dev).
+For further details, refer to the [Dataset Description](#dataset-description) section or the data folder at [./data/](./data/).

+For an in-depth explanation of our work, read our paper available on ArXiv at [https://arxiv.org/abs/2407.18699](https://arxiv.org/abs/2407.18699) or download it directly from [paper-data-strategy-for-zksync.pdf](paper-data-strategy-for-zksync.pdf).

-If you find this work useful, please consider citing our paper as detailed [here](#license).
+If you find this dataset useful, please cite our paper as described in the [License](#license) section.

 ## Overview